 Treatment of OCD at the CTSA

-Treatment of OCD with Ex/RP is typically completed in 17 individual therapy sessions that are roughly 90 minutes each.
-Ex/RP treatment emphasizes a behavioral approach to this disorder that involves exposure therapy and ritual prevention.
-These sessions involve gradual exposure to one's feared thoughts and situations, while the patient learns to control their compulsive behaviors such as washing and checking.
+Treatment of OCD with Ex/RP is typically completed in 15-20 individual therapy sessions that are roughly 90 minutes each.
+Ex/RP emphasizes reducing and eliminating rituals and compulsions while at the same time confronting situations that provoke anxiety and the performance of compulsions.
+Ex/RP sessions utilize gradual exposure to feared thoughts and situations, while the patient learns to control their compulsive behaviors such as washing and checking.

-- Standard treatment: Most patients complete treatment for their OCD in twice-weekly sessions over the course of 9 weeks.
+Standard treatment: Twice-weekly sessions over the course of 8-10 weeks.

-- Intensive treatment: For patients from outside the greater Philadelphia area or in severe cases of OCD, the Center offers the option of intensive treatment completed in daily sessions over approximately three-and-a-half weeks.
+Intensive treatment: For patients from outside the greater Philadelphia area or with severe OCD, daily sessions over the course of 3-4 weeks.

 The CTSA is the only Center in the Delaware Valley that offers an individualized intensive Exposure and Ritual Prevention Treatment program.

-Typically, an intensive program consists of 15 to 20 double-length daily sessions, with assigned exercises to be practiced during the rest of the day.
-If deemed necessary, additional home visits are conducted.
-The focus of the first sessions is on gathering information, monitoring the symptoms and creating a treatment plan.
-The focus of the remainder of the sessions is on exposure and ritual prevention, on relapse prevention, and on future planning.
-The intensive program is designed for persons who come to Philadelphia from out of town, for persons with moderate or severe OCD symptoms, or for people who have taken time off from work or school to focus on treatment.
-Persons who live beyond daily commuting distance from our clinic (e.g., out-of-state) can stay at a hosting family at no cost through Hosts for Hospitals.
+Typically, our intensive Ex/RP program consists of 15 to 20 daily 90-minute sessions, with assigned exercises to be practiced during the rest of the day.
+The intensive program is designed for those who are not in close physical proximity to the Center, for those with moderate or severe OCD symptoms, or for individuals who have taken time off from work or school to focus on treatment.
+If you are beyond daily commuting distance from our clinic (e.g., out-of-state), you may be able to stay with a hosting family at no cost through Hosts for Hospitals.

 Back to Top